zrcni/gym/README.md

 This is the gym project.

+## TODO

+- validate inputs in the frontend before submitting (done?)
+- validate inputs in the backend
+- handle api errors in the frontend
+- handle api errors in the backend
+- fix toast style
+- create a workout for the current day outside of the calendar itself
+- record workout time in-app (in-memory or database?
+I don't want to add redis, though)
+- tags ("gym", "jog" etc.)
+- record weight in the calendar?

 ## Development mode

 To start the Figwheel compiler, navigate to the project folder and run the following command in the terminal: